isomerpages/moe-xinminsec/_our-achievements/Students/Cognitive.md

 <p>2023</p>
 </td>
 <td rowspan="1" colspan="2">
-<p>1 in 3 of our O-Level students achieved 5 or more Distinctions \
+<p>1 in 3 of our O-Level students achieved 5 or more Distinctions
 <br>85.5% of O-Level students eligible for progression to JC
-<br>1 in 2 of our N(A)-Level students were eligible for Polytechnic Foundation
-Programme
 <br>1 in 2 of our N(A)-Level students were eligible for Polytechnic Foundation
 Programme</p>
 </td>